Selenicereus undatus

 Selenicereus undatus, the white-fleshed pitahaya, is a species of the genus Selenicereus (formerly Hylocereus) in the family Cactaceae and is the most cultivated species in the genus.
-It is used both as an ornamental vine and as a fruit crop - the pitahaya or dragon fruit.
+It is used both as an ornamental vine and as a fruit crop, the pitahaya or dragon fruit.

-Like all true cacti, the genus originates in the Americas, but the precise native origin of the species S. undatus is uncertain and never been resolved; it may be a hybrid.
+Like all true cacti, the genus originates in the Americas.
+S. undatus is native from Mexico to Honduras; it may be a hybrid.